kuertee/x4-mod-da-ku-ai-tweaks/README.md

 Install
 =======
--Unzip to 'X4 Foundations/extensions/kuertee_attack_ai_tweaks/'.
+- Unzip to 'X4 Foundations/extensions/kuertee_attack_ai_tweaks/'.
--Make sure the sub-folders, and files are in 'X4 Foundations/extensions/kuertee_attack_ai_tweaks/', and not in 'X4 Foundations/extensions/kuertee_attack_ai_tweaks/kuertee_attack_ai_tweaks/'.
+- Make sure the sub-folders, and files are in 'X4 Foundations/extensions/kuertee_attack_ai_tweaks/', and not in 'X4 Foundations/extensions/kuertee_attack_ai_tweaks/kuertee_attack_ai_tweaks/'.

 Uninstall
 =========
--Delete the mod folder.
+- Delete the mod folder.

 Debugging
 =========
-(1) Allow the game to log events to a text file by adding "-debug all -logfile debug.log" to its launch parameters.
+1. Allow the game to log events to a text file by adding "-debug all -logfile debug.log" to its launch parameters.
-(2) Enable the mod-specific Debug Log in the mod's the Extension Options.
+2. If an Extension Options entry exists for the mod, enable the mod-specific Debug Log.
-(3) Play for long enough for the mod to log its events.
+3. Play for long enough for the mod to log its events.
+Or force the error that you are experiencing.
-(4) Send me (at kuertee@gmail.com) the log found in My Documents\Egosoft\X4\(your player-specific number)\debug.log.
+4. Send me (at kuertee@gmail.com) the log found in My Documents\Egosoft\X4\(your player-specific number)\debug.log.

 Uninstall
 =========
--Delete the mod folder.
+- Delete the mod folder.

 Credits
 =======